JunCEEE/MDDomainExtension/README.md

 `/-- dataset: <type>[dim1][dim2] {value}` *A dataset with a `[dim1 x dim2]` array and of type `<type>`.
 The value of the data is `{value}`.*

 ## Data structure example
 This example is conforming to [openPMD standard](https://github.com/openPMD/openPMD-standard/blob/latest/STANDARD.md), and can be written with [openPMD-api](https://github.com/openPMD/openPMD-api) directly.
+The simulation box information is not included.

 Example file: [dataMD.h5](./dataMD.h5)